dmliao/wanderer/README.md

 ## Usage

 I made the interesting choice of having multiple nested package.json files.
-There's no way to call npm install on all of them just yet, so we'll have to do it manually.
+Running npm install in the base directory should install all of them automatically, but if for some reason that fails, you'll have to go and install dependencies in each tool manually:

 ```
 npm install